chrispouliot/HackVictoria/README.md

 # HackVictoria

-##TalkAboutIt
+## TalkAboutIt

+Hack made for HackVictoria 2016.
+We did not finish this as we were volunteering during the event.

+### Backend

-Backend: Christophe Pouliot (FullStack Dev)
+Christophe Pouliot

+### FrontEnd

-FrontEnd: Dominique Charlebois (Computer Science Student)
+Dominique Charlebois

-Stack:
+### Stack:

 * HTML/Javascript
 * Flask Python Server